winbuilder/winbuilder/README.md

 # winbuilder
 Automatically exported from code.google.com/p/winbuilder

-See the wiki file wbindex.md for the index to all the help files and to link things together.
+See the wiki file [WinBuilder Index - wbindex.md](wbindex.md) for the index to all the help files and to link things together.